RPG-IO/rpg-io/docs/configuration.md

 following props:

 * `tag` - It represents the game's name.
 * `locations` - List of location tags.
-All the locations specified in `locations` are loaded, however this field is left for backward-compatibility.
+All the locations specified in `locations` directory are loaded, however this field is left for backward-compatibility.
 * `player` - Player object specification.
 It follows the `GameObject` specification rules.
 See [game object configuration][#game-object-configuration]